 The Ferguson lab is also developing novel genetic tools for use in the study of nonhuman primates.
 Both whole genome and transcriptome sequencing methods facilitate the discovery of SNP variants in the rhesus, cynomolgus and Japanese macaque genomes.
 The genetic variants are used in the design of SNP arrays for linkage studies or for discerning animal parentage and geographic ancestry.
 The sequence variants also enable comparative population studies that support animal model development.
 These studies have led to the establishment of SNP arrays that are now used to evaluate the ancestries of macaques across all of the National Primate Research Centers, improving the breeding management and reproducibility of research for ancestry-sensitive studies.

-Betsy Ferguson is an Associate Scientist in the Division of Neuroscience.
-She received a B.S. in Environmental Sciences from the University of Massachusetts in 1981 and a Ph.D. in Genetics from the University of Washington in 1990.
+Betsy Ferguson is an Associate Professor in the Division of Neuroscience and is leader of the Primate Genetics Section.
+She received a B.S. in Environmental Sciences from the University of Massachusetts in 1981 and a Ph.D.in Genetics from the University of Washington in 1990.
 As a postdoctoral fellow, she was recipient of a Life Sciences Research Foundation Award, and studied cell-cell signaling both in the Dept. of Developmental Biology at Stanford University and in the Institute of Molecular Biology at the University of Oregon.
-She is an Associate Professor in the Molecular and Medical Genetics Dept. at OHSU, joined the Center in 2003, and became the Director of the Primate Genetics Program in 2008.
+She is an Associate Professor in the Molecular and Medical Genetics Department at OHSU, joined the Center in 2003, and became the Director of the Primate Genetics Program in 2008.
 Dr. Ferguson also holds an appointment as a Research Scientist at the Washington National Primate Research Center in Seattle, Washington.

 Cervera-Juanes R, Wilhem LJ, Park B, Lee R, Locke J, Helms C, Gonzales S, Wand G, Jones SR, Grant KA, Ferguson B (2015) MAOA expression predicts vulnerability for alcohol use.
 Molecular Psychiatry.
 10.1038/mp.2015.93 PMID: 26148813.